qnguyen523/Location-Asia/README.md

 ## UI/UX Design:
 Location.asia is an easy to use application.
 Usability, user-friendly GUI should be the design focus.
 ## Basic instruction:
-* Make sure you have maven install
+* Make sure you have maven installed.

 To compile:
 * mvn install // to build